johmarjac/Snow.ly/README.md

 While the whole system isn't very robust, it was more of a learning experience for me, but since my friends really enjoyed the outcome and use it on a daily basis - I've decided to release it to the public.

+## Bugs and planned improvements

+- Fix HTML Editor not scoping the style properly
+- Add support for Sharex uploads
+- Allow setting up webhooks for Projects rather than manual fetch

 ## Which pages are covered
 ### Landing page
 Snowly comes with a simple landing page to make it loook more prestigious than it really is /wink wink/